 Co-operatives and co-operation were forces in Saskatchewan well before the formation of the Province in 1905.
-For thousands of years, Aboriginal and indigenous peoples have organized collaborative societies and worked together.
+For thousands of years, indigenous peoples have organized collaborative societies and worked together.
 In many ways, First Nations, Métis and Inuit people were this continent’s first co-operators.

-Collaboration and co-operation were evident and essential in both the pre-contact knowledge and relationships of Aboriginal peoples in hunting and trade, and in the post-contact collaboration and settler dependence on Aboriginal knowledge, transportation and technologies in the fur trade, for example.
+Collaboration and co-operation were evident and essential in both the pre-contact knowledge and relationships of indigenous peoples in hunting and trade, and in the post-contact collaboration and settler dependence on indegneous knowledge, transportation and technologies in the fur trade, for example.
 All people that have lived in Saskatchewan have found it necessary to co-operate; to cope with the challenges of the large amounts of land and distance, the dramatic range of weather and the demands on resources and trade.
-Aboriginal peoples, in particular, were and continue to be deeply invested in collective practices and living in balance with all of our relations in the natural world.
+Indegnous peoples, in particular, were and continue to be deeply invested in collective practices and living in balance with all of our relations in the natural world.

 In 1895, a group of dairy farmers in the settlement of Saltcoats formed the Province’s first co-operative butter creamery.
 The first co-operative to register in the newly incorporated Province of Saskatchewan was the Grain Growers’ Grain Company in 1906.
 1905 to 1929 saw such a sharp increase in co-operative organization across the province that many consider this time to be the “pool marketing phase” of Saskatchewan’s co-operative development.
 During this time many of the province’s farmers began “pooling” their resources and marketing their products as a group instead of as individual farms, such as through the formation of the Saskatchewan Wheat Pool in 1923-24.
 There were also many buying clubs formed during this period, leading to the formation of retail co-op stores.